-In 2021, the City will also begin to implement a program to identify commercial and industrial sites which have the potential to generate pollutants to the MS4 to meet the August 1, 2022 deadline.
-Under this program, the City will develop a source control inventory of businesses and properties identified as conducting activities that are pollutant generating and may impact the MS4.
+Once the assessment is complete, the City will develop a source control inventory of all businesses and properties identified as conducting activities that are pollutant generating and may impact the MS4.
 Identified sites may include governmental sites, mobile or home-based businesses, and sites that received complaints indicating it may be pollution generating.